-The different types of ramen I am going to introduce to you are all the signature dishes of Japanese cuisine.
+The different types of ramen I am going to introduce today are all the signature dishes of Japanese cuisine.
 They strongly reflect the culinary tradition of the country.
 In addition, each type has a lot of regional variations.

-In Japan, ramen noodles are classified into 5 different types, depending on the ingredients that are cooked with them.
-This section will provide you with the essential information about these 5 types.
+In Japan, ramen noodles are classified into 7 main types, depending on the ingredients that are cooked with them.
+This section will provide you with the essential information about these 7 versions.
 This table outlines their basic features.

 |Types of ramen||Flavor||Broth||Topping|